Paul Hofmann, PhD is Chief Technology Officer at Space Time Insight.

-Paul Hofmann, PhD is a board member at Primal.
-Primal provides Internet consumers, publishers and developers with an interest network that filters Web content based on individual interests.
-He also serves as an advisory board member to the Computer Science Department at Stony Brook University.
+He is a board member at Primal and serves as an advisory board member to the Computer Science Department at Stony Brook University.

-Paul was the Chief Technology Officer at Saffon Technology from 2012 to September 2014.
+Before joining Space Time Insight Paul was the Chief Technology Officer at Saffron Technology.

-Before joining Saffron Paul was Vice President Research at SAP Labs at Palo Alto.
+Paul was Vice President Research at SAP Labs at Palo Alto from 2006 to 2011.
 SAP is the world’s largest business software company.
 Paul has also worked for the SAP Corporate Venturing Group.
 Prior to joining SAP, Paul was Senior Plant Manager at BASF’s Global Catalysts Business Unit in Ludwigshafen, Germany.

 Paul was visiting scientist at Civil and Environmental Engineering Department at MIT, Cambridge, MA 2009.